 Embarking on a fitness routine needs a lot of investment from your end.
 It starts with getting the right fitness gear in place and finding your ideal workout routine.
-While most women make sure to suit up in the perfect activewear, they are somehow in a dilemma about investing in a Sports bra.
+While most women make sure to suit up in the perfect activewear, they are somehow in a dilemma about investing in a bra.
 “Is it really necessary?”, they wonder.
 If you’re wondering, too, read on to find the answer to your question.

 Understanding the composition of breasts: